andrew-hoffman/halfnes/README.md

 still have graphics corruption or freezing problems.
 Please report any issues you encounter with the emulator or with games on the Github Issues page (https://github.com/andrew-hoffman/halfnes/issues).
+PAL games are now supported as well but are likely to have more issues Please change the system type to PAL in preferences to run these.

 Building instructions
 ---------------------